refractionPOINT/lce_doc/docs/lc-net.md

 - `is_allow: true` indicating this policy defines a destination that should be allowed
 - `is_allow: false` indicating this policy defines a destination that should be denied

 On a connection, all `firewall` policies will be applied.
 For the connection to be allowed, at least one policy must positively allow the traffic.
-If, however even a single policy defines the destination is *not* allowed, then the connection will be denied.
+If, however, even a single policy defines the destination as *not* allowed, the connection will be denied.

 Sample policy:
 ```json